Funding for this program provided by the Kellogg Foundation in support of the Grand Vision.

 NorthSky Nonprofit Network

-NorthSky is a nonprofit program of Rotary Charities of Traverse City that assists northern Michigan nonprofit organizations strengthen their capabilities through capacity building and sustainability support.
-It provides a wide range of services and resources to help nonprofit organizations deliver programs effectively and efficiently.
-NorthSky also serves as a conduit for new resources securing state and national support and partnerships to bring technical and financial resources home to nonprofits and social enterprises in this region.
+NorthSky Nonprofit Network is the capacity building program of Rotary Charities of Traverse City providing the region’s nonprofits, government and social enterprises with consulting, professional development, coaching services and tools to help build their capacity and support sustainability.
+NorthSky also serves as a conduit for new resources, securing state and national support and partnerships to bring technical and financial resources home to nonprofits and social enterprises in this region.
 As part of Rotary Charities’ mission, NorthSky also serves in leadership roles, participating and facilitating regional initiatives.